This article was updated on August 5, 2018.

 When you understand the true nature of the business, then you can begin the other tasks of HR management, like bringing the right people on board.

 Frequently, recruiting is separated from the business partner function of HR.
 Inc.com reports: "It takes patience, proper screening and careful analysis."
 These tasks must be done by people who understand the actual needs of the business.
 While hiring managers make the final decisions, HR sources and screens the candidates, and also make rules around internal transfers.

 By training managers to understand what to look for in a candidate, HR can help people managers find the right people.
 For instance, Inc.com suggests presenting the candidates with the problem they will be tasked to solve should they be hired, to gauge their capabilities.
 When everyone knows their role and what they are expected to do, the path becomes clear.

 All the Other Things Will Fall Into Line

 Once you've hired the right people, building internal teams becomes much easier.
 The struggle managers face in team building occurs when they are stuck with incompatible and/or low performing employees.
 Not all people work well with all others, and shuffling is often required.
 HR can train managers to develop skills such as listening, providing feedback and building unity.
 But, the right people simplify this task exponentially.

-For example, Amy Rees Anderson at Forbes describes a start-up called Orabrush that had a great product that wasn't selling.
+For example, Forbes describes a start-up called Orabrush that had a great product that wasn't selling.
 The founder brought in a marketer who was able to create a viral video, but a great inventor and a great marketer weren't enough.
 They also had to bring in a talented CEO.
 Bringing all these people together created a successful organization.
 A strong product and marketing wasn't enough.
 The right team was the key and set the tone for a positive culture that the entire organization could follow.

 The Critical Nature of Culture